n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.box.md

 # Box

-The Box node allows you to automate work in the Box platform and integrate Box with other applications. n8n has built-in support for a wide range of Box features, including creating, copying, deleting, searching, uploading, and downloading files and folders
+The Box node allows you to automate work in Box and integrate Box with other applications. n8n has built-in support for a wide range of Box features, including creating, copying, deleting, searching, uploading, and downloading files and folders

 On this page, you'll find a list of operations the Box node supports and links to more resources.

 !!! note "Credentials"
-  Refer to the [Box credentials](https://docs.n8n.io/integrations/builtin/credentials/box/) for guidance on setting up authentication.
+  Refer to [Box credentials](https://docs.n8n.io/integrations/builtin/credentials/box/) for guidance on setting up authentication.

 !!! note "Examples and Templates"
   For usage examples and templates to help you get started, take a look at n8n's [Box integrations](https://n8n.io/integrations/box/){:target=_blank .external-link} list.